 Oxford loses none of its charm once the summer tourists have departed.
-Instead, you’re left with more room to explore its many attractions.
+In winter, you’re left with more room to explore its many attractions.
 Why not take a walking tour and give yourself the perfect excuse to take a well-deserved rest in one of the city’s many pubs, cafés or restaurants afterwards?

 Oxford’s historic landmarks are known around the world.
 The world-famous University of Oxford boasts magnificent architecture, making the city a popular destination for visitors from around the globe.